lapatel22/ChIP-wrangler-repo/README.md

 ### Optional arguments

+- control_pattern = your control condition.
+This should be a string that partially matches at least one sample.
-- user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
+- user_dir = if you are not in the ChIP-wrangler working directory, specify the path here
-- frag_length: fragment length to set when creating HOMER tag directories
+- frag_length = fragment length to set when creating HOMER tag directories
-- SNR_region: region at which IP signal is calculated for spike-in species (default is TSS regions)
+- SNR_region = region at which IP signal is calculated for spike-in species (default is TSS regions)
-- hist_size: size around SNR region to calculate (default +/- 2kb)
+- hist_size = size around SNR region to calculate (default 4000, +/- 2kb)
-- hist_bin: bin size for histogram (default 25bp)
+- hist_bin = bin size for histogram (default 25bp)
-- experiment_id: optional, will label the histogram output files with this ID
+- experiment_id = optional, will label the histogram output files with this ID

 usage: